-Ice Storms, Blizzards: Much of the county's municipal electrical service consists of overhead power lines and electrical poles.
+Ice Storms, Blizzards: Much of the county's municipal and county's electrical service consists of overhead power lines and electrical poles.
 Those overhead lines and power poles are prone to failure in ice storms and blizzards with heavy snowfall and high winds that may bring down trees and branches.